Pierlam/Lexerow/1-App/3-Core/Lexerow.Core/_Docs/readme.md

 You have an Excel file containing a datatable in the first sheet: the first line is the header, and others are datarows of the table.
 In column B, some cells are empty, and it's a problem.
 It would better to have a value in each cell.

-Comment: In Excel language, we say more blank than empty.
+Comment: In Excel language, we say blank rather than empty.

 ```
 +------+-------+